 The NES brought a level of complexity and depth to gaming that was previously unseen.
 With its 8-bit processor and up to 2kB of onboard RAM, the NES could handle larger games that offered rich, engaging worlds for players to explore.
 ‘Super Mario Bros.’, ‘The Legend of Zelda,’ ‘Mega Man,’ and ‘Metroid’ were among the titles that defined the NES experience.
 These games introduced elements of exploration, puzzle-solving, and narrative that would come to shape the future of video game design.

 The console’s hardware allowed for improved graphics and sound, creating immersive and aesthetically pleasing experiences.
 But it wasn’t just about the technology.
 Nintendo implemented rigorous quality control for its games, implementing the “Nintendo Seal of Quality” as a guarantee to consumers that a game would meet a certain standard.
-This move was a direct response to the video game crash, where low-quality games flooded the market and eroded consumer trust.
+This move directly responded to the video game crash, where low-quality games flooded the market and eroded consumer trust.

 Moreover, Nintendo established a successful business model, keeping a tight grip on game development for their console.
 They manufactured all game cartridges themselves and imposed strict licensing agreements on third-party developers.
-This control ensured a consistent level of quality, but it also led to some legal controversy down the line.
+This control ensured consistent quality, but it also led to some legal controversy.

 The success of the NES cemented Nintendo’s place in the video game industry.
-While competitors like Sega tried to challenge Nintendo’s dominance with their own consoles, none could quite match the NES’s success during the 1980s.
+While competitors like Sega tried to challenge Nintendo’s dominance with their consoles; none could quite match the NES’s success during the 1980s.

 In the next phase, we’ll discuss the end of the NES era, the transition to 16-bit gaming, and how Nintendo continued to shape the industry.
-We’ll also look into some of the technical innovations that were brought about by the NES.
+We’ll also look into some of the technical innovations that the NES brought about.

 Phase 4: Transition to the 16-bit Era and the NES Legacy